jembi/openhim-mediator-mapping/docs/docs/endpoints.md

   <TabItem value="forEach">

   Both lookups and responses support ForEach requests.
 These are requests that are executed for each element in an array variable.
-The configuration for these requests if done using the `forEach` property on the request object as shown below:
+The configuration for these requests is done using the `forEach` property on the request object as shown below:

   ```js {5-8}
   {